Research Initiation Grants Program

 Eligibility

-All full-time faculty of the College of Education at University Park are eligible to apply.
+All full-time research faculty in the College of Education (CoED) at University Park are eligible to apply.
 Faculty are expected to use Research Incentive Funds (RIF) and start-up funds prior to or in conjunction with these grants.
+Faculty with various forms of CoED research support (e.g., start-up, CoED grants [Power of Story]) are not eligible for RIGs.

 Purpose